-There are 5 competency areas that are consistently related to higher levels of sales performance.
-The names used to describe these 5 areas differ from study to study, but the underlying constructs remain the same.
+There are five competency areas that are consistently related to higher levels of sales performance.
+The names used to describe these five areas differ from study to study, but the underlying constructs remain the same.

-Make sure your sales assessment that you use to hire new sales people focuses on these 5 competencies:
+Make sure the sales assessment that you use to hire new sales people focuses on these five competencies:

 The Top Five

-3) Emotional Intelligence - This is a newer area of research compared with the others.
+This is a newer area of research compared with the others.
 It’s also a very broad area that encompasses a number of other factors.
-The key here is the extent to which the individual empathizes and understands the emotions and motivations that underlie human behavior, i.e., how well they ‘read people.’
+The key here is the extent to which the individual empathizes and understands the emotions and motivations that underlie human behavior, i.e., how well they "read people."